EU State aid rules control the way in which public funds can be used to support commercial activities.

 The rules are complex, and failure to apply them correctly could result in a company that has received aid being ordered to repay it.

-- Advising a public sector client on the State aid implications of its investment in a failing private company
+- Advising public sector entities on the State aid implications of distributing grant funding and the private sector on grant funding applications;

 - Advising on how to avoid State aid issues where a public body carries out both commercial and non-commercial activities;

 - Advising higher education institutions on the how the State aid rules apply where research and development is undertaken by publicly funded bodies.